sharabhshukla/BendersLib/docs/source/tutorials/classical.rst

 Original Problem
 ---------------------------------

-Benders decomposition [#]_ is applied to MILPs or other problems that have a mix of "difficult" and "easy" variables.
+The Benders decomposition [#]_ is applied to MILPs or other problems that have a mix of "difficult" and "easy" variables.
 The difficult variable, namely "**complicating variables**", are variables that, if their values were fixed, would make the rest of the problem much easier to solve.
 The canonical example is a problem with both integer variables and continuous variables.